WOOHOO! Today is the reveal day for our DIY dollhouse! My favorite DIY project of all time. I am so excited to take you on a little tour!!

 The dining room makes me SO happy!
 Again, the mural is hand painted.
-The china cabinet (similar here) this is the dining room table (we painted it yellow), and I got these teeny lucite chairs from Etsy … I love them so much!
+I love the china cabinet and the dining room table (we painted it yellow), and I got these teeny lucite chairs from Etsy.
+I love them so much!

 This sweet little china set makes my heart so happy.
 I spent way too much time comparing all the different options. :))

 Now to the best room … the kitchen!!!!
 I’m so obsessed with it!
 I’ll link to all the stuff we purchased.
-Then Collin filled in the design with “custom” cabinets, an island, shelves and the adorable vent hood.
-Here are the links to the fridge, sink, subway tile (we used three sheets), bubble tea, copper pot set, toaster and pink KitchenAid mixer (it really tilts and is so detailed—I can’t handle it!).
+Then Collin filled in the design with “custom” cabinets, an island, shelves, and the adorable vent hood.

 Last, but not least, our dollhouse wouldn’t be complete without a piano!